 What is Castile Soap?

-Castile soap is a vegetable soap that is derived from olive oil, water and lye.
-It is a gentle soap that is biodegradable, non-toxic and it is great for cleaning dishes, toilets, sinks, fruits, vegetables, skin and even hair.
+Castile is a vegetable soap derived from olive oil, water, and lye.
+It is a gentle, biodegradable, non-toxic soap, and it is great for cleaning dishes, toilets, sinks, fruits, vegetables, skin, and even hair.
+Many people have turned to castile soap as a replacement for chemical-filled shampoos.
+Popular brands like Dr. Bronners, Quinn’s Pure Castile Organic Liquid Soap, and Cove Castile soap are often used to wash hair and skin.

-Many people have turned to castile soap as a replacement to chemical filled shampoos.
-Castile soap is strong enough to cleanse the scalp of excess sebum and product build up, but gentle enough to not leave our hair stripped and dry, thus castile soap is a great alternative to commercial shampoo.
-But before you consider switching to castile soap as your new shampoo you may want to know a few of these pointers.
+Castile soap is strong enough to cleanse the scalp of excess sebum and product buildup but gentle enough not to leave our hair stripped and dry; thus, castile soap is a great alternative to commercial shampoo.
+But before you consider switching to castile soap as your new shampoo, you may want to know a few of these pointers.

 FAST FACTS ABOUT CASTILE SOAP